mkibabu/tutorials/Notes.md

 }
 ```

-Here, a call to */Movies/* returns a View that takes a list containing all the
+Here, a call to */Movies/* returns a view that takes a list containing all the
 movies in the application.

-### Strongly-Typed Models and the @model Keyword
+#### 6.1.
+Strongly-Typed Models and the @model Keyword

 As mentioned earlier, ASP uses a variety of ways to pass late-bound data between
 controllers and views, such as the `ViewBag` object.
 These are dynamic objects to